Holiday Childcare - Summer 2020

 The Department for Education (DfE) has developed the following guidance and resources to support and inform parents & carers at this time:

-- A list of online resources to support children’s development
+- Online resources to support children’s development

 Regarding Early Years settings and primary schools: